Understanding the Biblical Account of Creation

 Unless otherwise indicated, all scripture quotations on this page are from the NASB translation.
 Its “word-for-word” translation style will help us to recognize subtleties that are missed in “thought-for-thought” style translations.

 So, what does the word mean in the context of the Genesis creation narrative?
 Many Christians believe that it refers to a 24-hour period.
 This interpretation seems natural, given the author’s repeated references to “evening and morning.”
 However, there are a number of reasons to suspect that this might not be the intended meaning.
-Some clues have come from studying the historical and cultural context in which Genesis was written, as we’ll see later in this chapter, but there are also important hints within the text of the Bible itself:
+Some clues have come from studying the historical and cultural context in which Genesis was written, as we’ll see later, but there are also important hints within the text of the Bible itself:

 - Genesis 2:4 says “This is the account of the heavens and the earth when they were created, in the day that the LORD God made earth and heaven.”
 Here, the same word “day” (yowm) includes all six of the days described in chapter 1.